People at the HUMLOG Institute

 David's research interests include customer service and satisfaction; services marketing and service quality; retail logistics; reverse, closed-loop and sustainable logistics; logistics and supply chain relationships; logistics in SMEs; and integration of logistics and marketing.

-Mimmi is HUMLOG's Research Coordinator.
-She coordinates the Institute's research projects together with Kristjana, contributes to the research and provides general assistance to the research community at HUMLOG Institute.
+Mimmi is HUMLOG's Project Coordinator.
+She coordinates the Institute's research projects and consortium applications for national, Nordic and EU funding.
 Mimmi is a Hanken graduate and wrote her thesis on humanitarian logistics in conflict zones.

 Elvira Kaneberg is an Assistant Professor in Business Administration at Jönköping University, Sweden.
 Elvira’s main research interests are focused on Sustainable Supply Chain Management and Humanitarian Logistics.